ehawk823/ehawk823.github.io/_posts/2015-09-20-containerization.markdown

 categories: jekyll updated
 ---

-Last week, we briefly touched on the idea of containers during our lecture on Heroku deployment.
 At my previous employer, I'd worked with a company in the containerization space, but I hadn't fully grasped what that meant.
 I decided to tackle this topic in a blog post to hopefully deepen my understanding of this seemingly complex subject..

 ![Container]({{ ehawk823.github.io }}/assets/container.gif)